ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Create bodies by extruding the sketch
 -------------------------------------

-Projects all of the specified geometries onto the body. ypou can extrude the sketch from the bodies.
+Projects all of the specified geometries onto the body.
+You can extrude the sketch from the bodies.

 .. code:: python